 This is why often you don’t feel like yourself when it is your time of the month.

-I think as women we are quite familiar with these feelings.
+As women, we are quite familiar with these feelings.

 As your pregnancy develops some of these hormones are very high and can cause migraines during your pregnancy as it is a hormone balance your body is not used to experiencing.

-Later on these hormones begin to die off but other hormones come in to effect.
+Later on, these hormones begin to die off but other hormones come in to effect.